What Is Production Efficiency?

 Implementing a CMMS can have a significant impact on production efficiency.

-When Klein Plastics, a plastic manufacturer of automotive parts, appliances, tools, and furniture, implemented eMaint CMMS, the company increased their OEE by 20%.
-Using eMaint CMMS allowed Klein Plastics to improve consistency and productivity across all shifts.
+When Klein Plastics, a plastic manufacturer of automotive parts, appliances, tools, and furniture, implemented eMaint CMMS, the company increased its OEE by 20%.
+Using eMaint enabled Klein Plastics to improve consistency and productivity across all shifts.

 These are just a few examples of manufacturing companies that have seen a measurable impact on their production efficiency scores by implementing CMMS software.
 Other manufacturing companies have experienced additional benefits like reduced equipment downtime, improved cost savings, and increased performance metrics.

 Maintaining high production efficiency is key to your organization’s health.
-It ensures you’re producing quality products and maximizing your resources, increasing productivity, and reducing costs.
+It ensures you’re producing quality products, maximizing resources, increasing productivity, and reducing costs.
 Leveraging a CMMS helps your organization increase OEE and asset utilization scores through effective data gathering, scheduling tools, reporting, and analytics.

 eMaint CMMS impacts entire organizations and provides real-time data which allows companies to quickly find and correct flaws in their processes.
 Schedule a demo to see what eMaint can do for you.